ashafiei/actmf/README.md

 Actor Multimedia Framework (actmf)
 ===============================

 Actor Multimedia Framework (actmf) is an actor-based multimedia framework to build multimedia applications.
 An application consists of a number of components which together form a graph structure.
-Each component run as on an actor.
-There is an actor called environment which is responsible for creating components of an application as actors.
+Each component runs as an actor.
+There is an actor called environment which is responsible for creating components of an application as actors dynamically.

 Folder structure